-- Less spring pre-load should be used with light weight operators, which will provide a softer, more cushioned ride. - More spring pre-load should be used with heavy weight operator's, which will provide a stiffer, more rigid ride. - There are three positions in which the upper shock mount can be positioned to.
-If adjusting the spring's preload does not achieve the ride requirement, the shock should be moved to the next higher numbered upper shock mounting position to achieve the desired ride requirement. - Before adjusting the upper shock mount to a higher numbered position you should attempt to achieve the ride height through the spring's pre-load adjustment. - Shock mounting position #3 should always be used when a rear-mounted grass collection system is installed on the unit.
+- Less spring pre-load should be used with light weight operators, which will provide a softer, more cushioned ride. - More spring pre-load should be used with heavy weight operator's, which will provide a stiffer, more rigid ride. - There are multiple positions in which the upper mount of the rear shock can be positioned in.
+If adjusting the spring pre-load does not achieve the ride requirement, the shock should be moved to the next higher numbered upper shock mounting position to achieve the desired ride requirement. - Before adjusting the upper shock mount to a higher numbered upper shock mounting position, you should attempt to achieve the ride height through the spring preload adjustment.

+The highest numbered shock mounting position should always be used when a rear mounted grass collection system is installed on the unit.